joshuahunt514/Practice-Site-July-25/README.md

 - July 28th - Learning to adjust jQuery settings

-- August 1st, going to work on this a bit today
+- August 1st - going to work on this a bit today

--
+- Aug 1st - Used a CSS/JS slider instead of jQuery

+- Aug 1st - Embeded Google Maps in the contact section.

+- Aug 1st - Mobile Site looking alright